B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 Several models can be used to help students understand multiplication and division.
 They enable students to:

-• grasp the meaning of symbols in operations and make connections between drawings/pictures, words and symbols;
+• grasp the meaning of operation symbols and make connections between drawings/pictures, words and symbols;

-• understand the meaning of operations and use different representations - concrete, semi-concrete and symbolic.
+• understand the meaning of operations and use different representations - concrete, visual (semi-concrete) and symbolic.

 Many models can be developed using the materials below to help students understand multiplication and division: